davistdaniel/PTMA-ML/README.md

 ![toc.png](Scripts/TOC.png)

 This repository contains the relavant files and scripts to reproduce the results described in the aforementioned manuscript.
+The model can be used for predictions of PTMA _g_ values as shown [here](PTMA_ML.ipynb).

 Files and folders :

 **PTMA-ML.ipynb** :

-> Contains a jupyter notebook with details of the ML workflow used in the work (can be viewed directly in the repository):  defining molecular descriptor parameters, training, hyperparameter optimisation, cross-validation and predictions.
+> Contains a jupyter notebook with details of the ML workflow used in the work (can be viewed directly in the repository):  defining molecular descriptor parameters, training, hyperparameter optimisation, cross-validation,loading the trained model and predictions.
 More details on running jupyter notebooks can be found [here](https://jupyter.org/install).

 * **Datasets** :